ashish0719/ETH-AVAX-PROOF-Intermediate-EVM-Course-3rd-MOdule/README.md

 Burning token to reduce it's supply.
 Burning and transfer can be done by any user.
 ## Help
 1. To execute this program on testnet you need to have some balnce in your wallet .
-Like i have used sepolia so must have some ETH (for gas fees) to execute the program. you can get some test ethers throght this ( https://cloud.google.com/application/web3/faucet)
+Like i have used sepolia so must have some ETH (for gas fees) to execute the program. you can get some test ethers throgh this link  ( https://cloud.google.com/application/web3/faucet)
 2. You need to chnage the account address to verify that only the owner can mint the tokens.
 ## Authors
 Name - Ashish Kumar Saurav